What are diary studies?

-In 2005-06 Australia post delivered 94.9% of letters on time or early.
-Despite this many* diary participants in studies I have been involved with so far did not post their diaries back on time.
-Expect most diaries to come 2 days – 1.5 weeks later than they should.
-Expect that when you phone your participants they will say “it’s in the post”.
-Participants will lie about getting their homework done, and sending it to you.
+Expect most diaries to come 2 days – 1.5 weeks later than requested.
+Expect that when you phone your participants they will say it’s “in the post”.
+Participants might tell a white lie about getting their homework done, and sending it to you.

 - Pay on receipt!
 But make a good faith payment before the participant starts, on receipt of the diary materials.
 No diary, no payment.

 - Use reply paid EXPRESS envelopes for paper diaries.
 They arrive quicker, they’re traceable and they are a sign that the diaries need to be returned pronto!

 - Prompt and nudge your participants … an on that note …